 Click here to discover more about Stewie’s claim to fame.

 Male Vs Female Maine Coon Size

 If you are keen to own a large cat, then the Maine Coon cat breed is the one for you.
-Both male and females will inevitably grow into impressively large cats, though in general the male of the species will ultimately be larger than their female counterparts.
+Both males and females will inevitably grow into impressively large cats, though in general, the male of the species will ultimately be larger than their female counterparts.